miho/VMF/README.md

 - reflection
 - ...

 A VMF model consists of annotated Java interfaces.
 We could call this "wannabe" code.
-We just specify the interface and its properties and get a rich implementation that implements the property setters and getters, builders and much more.
-Even for a simple model VMF generated a lot of useful API:
+Just specify the interface and its properties and get a fully functional  implementation including property setters and getters, builders, iterators, and much more.
+Even for a simple model VMF provides a lot of useful APIs:

 <img src="resources/img/vmf-01.svg">